Brian-Pho/RVST598_Speech-Emotion-Recognition/paper/Outline.md

-# Multi-Label Emotion Classification/Recognition in Speech Using Deep Learning
+# Multi-Label Emotion Classification in Speech Using Deep Learning

+# Aggregate Database for Emotion Classificiation

 ## Abstract